-The 2019-2021 Biennium Cooperative Monitoring, Evaluation and Research Committee (CMER) Work Plan and associated budget have been approved by the Forest Practices Board (Board) based on recommendations from the Timber, Fish and Wildlife Policy Committee (Policy) and CMER.
+The 2023-2025 Biennium Cooperative Monitoring, Evaluation and Research Committee (CMER) Work Plan and associated budget have been approved by the Forest Practices Board (Board) based on recommendations from the Timber, Fish and Wildlife Policy Committee (Policy) and CMER.
 The CMER Work Plan presents an integrated strategy for conducting research and monitoring to provide scientific information to support the Forest Practices Adaptive Management Program (AMP).
 The overarching purpose of the Work Plan is to inform CMER participants, Policy constituents, the Board and interested members of the public about CMER research and monitoring activities.
 Revisions are completed biennially to update the research findings of CMER and the changes in policy priorities and funding.

-One-hundred and one (101) projects (including multiple phases of a project) are listed in the Work Plan.
-See Appendix A: CMER Projects, Objectives, and Targets for a listing of projects.
+One hundred and seventeen (117) projects are included in the Work Plan.
+Since the AMP began in 2001, 56 projects have been completed, 16 projects are ongoing, and 41 projects under consideration.
 The projects cover a range of topics related to the forest practices rules and are at various stages of development or completion.
-Approximately 44 projects are complete and 22 projects are ongoing or to be initiated (i.e., undergoing study design development or currently being implemented or reviewed).
 Projects originated as priority research topics in Schedule L-1 of the Forests and Fish Report (April 1999), which was later revised and adopted by the Board in February 2001 and incorporated into the Washington Forest Practices Habitat Conservation Plan (FP HCP).

 The Work Plan is organized hierarchically into rule groups, programs, and projects.
-Section 2.0 describes the CMER research and monitoring strategy and approaches used to address critical questions relevant to the AMP.
-Section 3.0 describes CMER and Policy procedures for prioritization at the program and project level, and Section 4.0 presents the Board approved 2019-2021 biennium projects and budget allocations.
-Proposed budget allocations for 2019-2021 projects and activities can be found in Table 4.
+Section 2.0 describes the CMER research and monitoring strategy, and the approaches used to address critical questions relevant to the AMP.
+Section 3.0 describes CMER and Policy procedures for prioritization at the program and project level, and Section 4.0 presents the Board approved 2023-2025 biennium projects and budget allocations.
+Proposed budget allocations for 2023-2025 projects and activities can be found in Table 4.
 Section 5.0 describes the CMER research and monitoring program, with program and project descriptions organized by rule group.
-Appendix A contains a table titled "CMER Projects, Objectives, and Targets," which links specific resource objectives and key riparian functions (e.g., in-stream temperature, large woody debris, litter, sediment, etc.) to CMER projects, organized by programs within rule groups.
+Appendix A contains a table titled "CMER Projects, Objectives, and Targets," which links specific resource objectives and key riparian functions (e.g., in-stream temperature, large woody debris, litter, sediment) to CMER projects, organized by programs within rule groups.

-For the 2019-2021 biennium, there are 3 projects in the Stream Typing Rule Group, 8 projects in the Type N Riparian Prescriptions Rule Group, 5 in the Type F Prescriptions Rule Group, 2 in the Unstable Slopes Rule Group, 1 in the Roads Rule Group, and 3 in the Wetlands Protection Rule Group.
-Of the 22 projects listed in the table below, 17 are ongoing and 5 are being scoped.
-Two ongoing Type N Riparian Prescriptions Rule Group projects include extension of monitoring for a limited set of functions (e.g., water temperature, sediment, windfall, and amphibian demographics) for time periods beyond those contained in the initial study phase.
+For the 2023-2025 biennium, there are 2 projects in the Stream Typing Rule Group, 6 projects in the Type N Riparian Prescriptions Rule Group, 3 in the Type F Prescriptions Rule Group, 2 in the Unstable Slopes Rule Group, 1 in the Roads Rule Group, and 2 in the Wetlands Protection Rule Group.
+Of the 16 active projects, 13 are ongoing and 3 are being scoped.
 Specific project descriptions can be found on the pages listed below; however, reading the entire subsection describing a rule group is recommended to both better understand the programs and projects in that rule group and comprehend how they are integrated to answer critical research and monitoring questions.